Aetopia/aetopia.github.io/_posts/2025-04-03-the-various-ways-of-checking-if-a-packaged-app-is-running.md

 > - This approach requires us to know about the target process beforehand.
 > - Packaged apps are subject to internal changes, thus not fully persistent.

-## IPackageDebugSettings::GetPackageExecutionState()
+## IPackageDebugSettings

-`IPackageDebugSettings::GetPackageExecutionState` can be to query a package's execution state.
+[`IPackageDebugSettings::GetPackageExecutionState`](https://learn.microsoft.com/en-us/windows/win32/api/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-getpackageexecutionstate) can be to query a package's execution state.

 It's usage is also straight forward: